Colorful Croatia’s Traditions: Easter Edition

 From decorating Easter eggs in cute little workshops to traditional ceremonies and village-wide events – when you spend Easter at the coast of Croatia, you are in for immersing in the tradition, culture and the pure nature of slow life.

-Springtime in Croatia
+Springtime in Croatia by the sea

 Be a Part of Ceremonies